-Prior to joining IU in July of 2007, Schnabel was on the computer science faculty of the University of Colorado at Boulder from 1977-2007.
-He served as Vice Provost for Academic and Campus Technology and Chief Information Officer at the University of Colorado at Boulder from 1998-2007, and as founding director of the Alliance for Technology, Learning and Society (ATLAS), a campus-wide information technology institute, from 1997-2007.
+Prior to joining IU in July of 2007, Bobby was on the computer science faculty of the University of Colorado Boulder from 1977-2007.
+He served as Vice Provost for Academic and Campus Technology and CIO at the University of Colorado at Boulder from 1998-2007, and as Founding Director of the Alliance for Technology, Learning and Society (ATLAS), a campus-wide information technology institute, from 1997-2007.

-Schnabel is a co-founder and executive team member of the National Center for Women & Information Technology, and is chair of the ACM Education Policy Committee.
-He currently serves on the advisory committee for the National Science Foundation Directorate for Computer and Information Science and Engineering (NSF CISE) and Computing Alliance of Hispanic-Serving Institutions (CAHSI), and on the board of code.org.
-He is a fellow of ACM and of SIAM.
+Bobby is a Co-founder and Executive team member of the National Center for Women & Information Technology, and is chair of the ACM Education Policy Committee.
+He currently serves on the Advisory committee for the National Science Foundation Directorate for Computer and Information Science and Engineering (NSF CISE) and Computing Alliance of Hispanic-Serving Institutions (CAHSI), and on the board of code.org.
+He is a Fellow of ACM and of SIAM.